monsoonmaelstrom/book2/book2.md

 ### 37 - Body Parts

-I obediently eat the toast Alex put in front of me.
+I obediently eat the toast Alex puts in front of me.
 I feel drained and I can sense the questions that have both Alex and Liam ready to burst.
-Questions that I really don’t have it in me to answer right now.
-All I want is to either take a bath and fall asleep in Liam’s arms, or to have Davy and Giorgi in front me so I can hold their feet to the fire—either metaphorically or literally.
+Questions I really don’t have it in me to answer right now.
+All I want is to either take a bath and fall asleep in Liam’s arms, or to have Davy and Giorgi in front of me so I can hold their feet to the fire—either metaphorically or literally.
 I don’t care which.
 I need my question answered even though I’m pretty sure I know the answer now.
 Even though I wish I didn’t.
 I need to hear them say it.
 I need to hear them tell me what I’m pretty sure I already know, and I desperately hope they won’t.

 I swallow the last bite of toast and have a few more sips of water to wash it down.
 “There, can I have a bath now?”